 In fact, even the US State Department has to block thousands of hacking attempts every day.
-Despite their best efforts at keeping them out, cyber criminals still manage to get access by adapting their methods to avoid being detected.
+Despite their best efforts at keeping them out, cybercriminals still manage to get access by adapting their methods to avoid being detected.

 As businesses grow, they are more likely to become a target of criminal activity.

 In terms of digital healthcare, in particular, startup funding for digital healthcare is expected to double in the US over the next three years, growing from $3.5 billion in 2014 to $6.5 billion by the end of 2017, according to a recent Accenture study.
-Accenture explain that the growth in these types of startups will largely be driven by evolving consumer expectations.
+Accenture explains that the growth in these types of startups will largely be driven by evolving consumer expectations.